AI assistant

 Privacy

-• The model we use for the beta is Amazon Nova Lite while we wait for Claude access in eu-central-1; messages are not used to retrain the model.
+- The default beta model is Amazon Nova Pro while we wait for Claude access in eu-central-1; messages are not used to retrain the model.

-See the Privacy page inside the web app (app.knx-clarity.com/privacy) for the full data-processing statement.
+See the Privacy page inside the web app (knx-clarity.com/privacy) for the full data-processing statement.

 Rate limits